Vegetarian and Vegan: Recipes, News and Information

-The principal aim of vegetarians is to drastically cut, if not eliminate, the absorption of fats from food to prevent cholesterol build up that leads to obesity, hypertension, heart ailments, strokes and a host of other diseases.
+The principal aim of vegetarians is to drastically cut, if not eliminate, the absorption of fats from food to prevent cholesterol build up that leads to obesity, hypertension, heart ailments, strokes, and a host of other diseases.

-But by doing so, they compromise their bodies assimilation of other vitamins and nutrients needed for better functioning.
-Thus, experts note that most vegetarians experience mild to severe deficiencies to some nutrients, minerals and vitamins.
+But by doing so, they compromise their bodies' assimilation of other vitamins and nutrients needed for better functioning.
+Thus, experts note that most vegetarians experience mild to severe deficiencies to some nutrients, minerals, and vitamins.

-Most vegetarians need more vitamin B12.
+Most vegetarians require more vitamin B12.
 This is because this vitamin is particularly found only in animal meat.
 However, to meet the vegetarian's needs for this vitamin, they can resort to eating breakfast cereals, brewers' yeast and soy beverages.